1. What is the NCA?

 16. I am considering attending law school overseas and I am wondering whether there is a list of fully accredited non-Canadian law schools approved by the National Committee on Accreditation?

 The NCA does not accredit law programs and as such the NCA does not ‘approve’ non-Canadian law schools.
 Rather, the NCA researches law schools in other countries, including recognition from the national accreditation bodies in each jurisdiction (the American Bar Association in the United States, the Solicitor Regulation Authority and Bar Standards Board in the UK, the Bar Council of India in India, etc.), to assess applicants’ educational credentials.
+Consult the NCA Brochure for an overview of the NCA, if you plan to study law outside of Canada.

 17. Can you give me advice on which overseas law school I should consider?